Since 2000 I have assisted businesses, nonprofit organizations,

 By working closely with clients, listening

-carefully for their needs, I help them refine their research so as to
+carefully for their needs, I help them

 best accomplish their goals.
 In addition to receiving expert technical